AbdulAhadSiddiqui11/Web-Scraper-OU-Results/README.md

 ## Getting Started

 Clone the repository to your local machine
 Extract all the files into a directory
 Run the  	**resultsscraper.py**
-Use can otherwise run the notebook **ResultsScraper.ipynb**
+You can otherwise run the notebook **ResultsScraper.ipynb**

 ### Prerequisites